simpledotorg/deployment/standalone/README.md

 ### Running capistrano commands

-You can run cap commands on the servers by adding a new `stage` in the `simple-server` repository.
+You can run cap commands on the servers from the `simple-server` repository.
-- Add a new file in `config/deploy/<country_name>/<environment>` with the `webserver` and `sidekiq` addresses.
+- Add a new stage (`config/deploy/<country_name>/<environment>`) with the `webserver` and `sidekiq` addresses as in the inventory file.
 - Add the appropriate roles to the servers.
 Make sure these host addresses are always in sync with the `deployment` repository.

 Note: We run deployments through ansistrano.
 Running a `cap deploy` is not recommended and breaks currently.